Eden Sassoon On Lisa Rinna: ‘RHOBH’ Star Publicly Ends Friendship With Co-Star?

-Eden Sassoon was new to this season of The Real Housewives of Beverly Hills and she opened up about some personal issues in hopes of bonding with the ladies.
+Eden Sassoon was new to this season of The Real Housewives of Beverly Hills, and she opened up about some personal issues in hopes of bonding with the ladies.
 For example, she opened up about losing her sister to drugs, as she overdosed years ago.
 This was something that hit home for Kyle Richards, who has a sister who has struggled with alcoholism.
-While Sassoon meant to be nice and relatable when she shared her story, some people twisted it so it became a rude thing.
-Now, Sassoon is speaking out about the way Lisa Rinna has acted this season and she isn’t happy with Rinna’s behavior.
+While Sassoon meant to be nice and relatable when she shared her story, some people twisted her words and claimed she was rude.
+Now, Sassoon is speaking out about the way Lisa Rinna has acted this season, and she isn’t happy with Rinna’s behavior.

 According to a new Bravo report, Eden Sassoon is now opening up about her behavior on the season finale of The Real Housewives of Beverly Hills.
 During Lisa Vanderpump’s party, Eden lost her cool.
 She yelled at Rinna for acting the way she was, which wasn’t exactly a pleasing behavior.
-Lisa was cold and she mocked Eden for finding her voice.
+Lisa was cold, and she mocked Eden for finding her voice.

 The reason Sassoon freaked out was because Lisa Rinna had turned her back on her for sitting down with Lisa Vanderpump to discuss why she had gotten a label placed on her.
 Sassoon had tried to help after Rinna made the accusation that Kim Richards was close to death, but after learning that Rinna had exaggerated, Eden stood up for herself.